Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/tutorial_PCA.md

 As a result, the Step3_PCAModel and Step4_Visualization directories have been updated.
 The principal components along with the assigned label to each cell are captured in the WBC_PCA.csv file within the Step4 directory.
 Information about the images used and the CellOrganizer generated shape space can be found by clicking on Step3_PCAModel/report/index.html.

-NOTE: For any subsequent run of the WBC_PCAModel file, make sure to delete any log and param files that have been created from a previous run.
+**Note:** For any subsequent run of the WBC_PCAModel file, make sure to delete any log and param files that have been created from a previous run.
 All other files will be overwritten unless preemptively removed from the WBC_PCAModel file’s access.
 Saving the files can be done by either compressing the files into a zip folder or removing them from the directory.
-{: .notice--primary}
+{: .notice--warning}

 To look at our model results, we want to do the following while in MATLAB:
 Run the following commands in the MATLAB command window: